Internet addiction: symptoms, causes and effects

 In limiting internet access, a person can block distracting websites for a certain amount of time.
 Since the internet is used for many purposes in everyday life, one can selectively decide which sites can be visited or prohibited for a set amount of time.
 It will be helpful to make a list of sites that keep you from focusing on other more important tasks like doing school- or work-related assignments while on the internet.

-What are the different types of Internet addiction?
+What are the different types of internet addiction?

-- Cybersex addiction: Using online pornography, adult chat rooms, and webcam services.
+- Cybersex addiction: using online pornography, adult chat rooms, and webcam services.
 An individual who suffers from cybersex addiction often struggles to form real-world, intimate relationships due to the unrealistic sexual fantasies seen in porn.

-- Cyber-relationship addiction: Turning to chat rooms or social networking sites to create relationships online.
+- Cyber-relationship addiction: turning to chat rooms or social networking sites to create relationships online.
 Cyber relationship addicts are obsessed with finding relationships on online platforms.
 As a result, addicted individuals may lose touch with the real world, leading to the destruction of offline personal relationships.

-- Net compulsions: Engaging in online interactive activities, including gambling, trading stocks, auctions, and online shopping.
-Excessive time spent in such activities may lead to overspending, ruining one’s financial stability and causing problems at work.
+- Net compulsions: engaging in online interactive activities, including gambling, trading stocks, auctions, and online shopping.
+Excessive time spent in such activities may lead to overspending, ruining one’s financial stability, and causing problems at work.

-- Gaming addiction: When playing a game, one can easily lose track of time.
+- Gaming addiction: when playing a game, one can easily lose track of time.
 Unfortunately, for gaming addicts, this could mean avoidance of school or work to allot more time for playing games.
 As internet use became more prevalent, the answer to why is internet addictive became clearer.

-- Compulsive information seeking: The uncontrollable urge to look up data online.
+- Compulsive information seeking: the uncontrollable urge to look up data online.
 A certain degree of curiosity is normal.
 However, some people cannot resist the urge to gather information on the web to the point of developing severe anxiety issues.

-What are the characteristics of Internet use disorder?
+What are the characteristics of internet use disorder?

 - Excessive use of the internet: How much screen time is too much may be subjective.
 However, internet use usually becomes the center of an internet addict’s daily life.
 Someone addicted to internet use often remains online longer than intended.

 - Preoccupation with thoughts about the internet: A person with internet addiction disorder has obsessive thoughts about the internet.
 An individual may constantly recall previous online activity or look forward to the next internet session.
-Someone with internet addiction may find it hard to stop thinking about the internet in the entirety of the day.
+Someone with internet addiction may find it hard to stop thinking about the internet for the entirety of the day.